rishabh063/OminiControl/README.md

 * **Minimal Design 🚀**: Injects control signals while preserving original model structure.
 Only introduces 0.1% additional parameters to the base model.

 ## News
 - **2024-12-26**: ⭐️ Training code are released.
-Now you can customize your own model by defining your own control signals.
+Now you can create your own OminiControl model by customizing any control tasks (3D, multi-view, pose-guided, try-on, etc.) with the FLUX model.
+Check the [training folder](./train) for more details.

 ## Quick Start
 ### Setup (Optional)